Hurricane Baker (1950): Warnings, preparations, and impact

+In Barbados the edge of the storm dumped prolific rains, causing some flood-related losses.
+Across Puerto Rico Baker generated winds of 35 to 40 mi/h, slightly damaging signs, awnings, and electric wires.
+Similar impacts occurred in the nearby Virgin Islands.
+Locally copious rainfall caused some streams to overflow, disrupting agricultural and construction work.
+In Cuba, 37 people died, and the property losses reached several million dollars.
+Flash floods swamped large tracts, and crops were ruined.
+Winds over southern Florida and the Straits of Florida peaked at 28 to 40 mi/h.

-In the United States, the greatest property and crop damage occurred from Mobile, Alabama to Saint Marks, Florida, where losses approached $2,550,000 (1950 USD); high tides and winds inflicted minimal damage in both cities.
-Panama City, Florida incurred heavy damage to homes and businesses from high tides and rainfall, which peaked at 14.96 in.
-The highest rainfall total was 15.49 in at Caryville, Florida.
-Peak gusts exceeded 100 mph on Santa Rosa Island, Florida.
+In the United States, the greatest property and crop damage occurred from Mobile, Alabama, to St. Marks, Florida, where losses approached $2.55 million; high tides and winds inflicted minimal damage in both cities.
+Panama City, Florida, incurred heavy damage to homes and businesses from high tides and rainfall, which peaked at 14.96 in.
+The highest rainfall total was 15.49 in at Caryville.
+Peak gusts exceeded 100 mph on Santa Rosa Island.
 200 to 300 cottages received damage in Panama City, and homes were flooded near the bay.
-Losses reached $200,000 (1950 USD) in Gulf Shores, Alabama.
+Losses reached $200,000 in Gulf Shores, Alabama, with an additional $550,000 in northwest Florida.

 Hurricane Baker spawned two tornadoes.
 On August 30, a F1 tornado touched down in Apalachicola, Florida, destroying four dwellings and a store building and damaging another eleven buildings.
 On August 31, a F0 tornado demolished one building near Marianna, Florida, in Jackson County.
 Inland, Birmingham International Airport recorded 50 mph wind gusts; higher gusts were estimated near 75 mph in elevated, mountainous locations.
 Hundreds of trees were prostrated as far north as the Birmingham, Alabama area, and one person was killed and two more injured by live wires falling from utility poles.